Diverse Gaussian Noise Consistency Regularization for Robustness and Uncertainty Calibration: Experimental Results

 \section{Experimental Results}

-\textbf{Datasets.} The datasets used for our experimental results are (a) CIFAR-10, (b) CIFAR-100 \citep{cifar_datasets}, and (c) Tiny-ImageNet \citep{tinyimagenet_dataset}.
-The CIFAR-10/100 datasets contain color images of size $32\times 32 \times 3$ spanned across $50,000$ train images and $10,000$ test images, while Tiny-ImageNet contains color images of size $64\times 64\times 3$ spanned across $100,000$ train images and $10,000$ test images.
-Robustness against data shifts is measured by evaluating on CIFAR-10-C, CIFAR-100-C, and Tiny-ImageNet-C \citep{Hendrycks:benchmark:2019}.
+\textbf{Datasets.} The datasets used for our experimental results are (a) CIFAR-10, (b) CIFAR-100 \cite{cifar_datasets}, and (c) Tiny-ImageNet \cite{tinyimagenet_dataset}.
+Robustness against data shifts is measured by evaluating on CIFAR-10-C, CIFAR-100-C, and Tiny-ImageNet-C \cite{Hendrycks:benchmark:2019}.
 Each CIFAR corrupted dataset contains a total of $M=18$ corruptions at $J=5$ severity levels.
 The Tiny-ImageNet corrupted dataset contains $M=14$ corruptions at $J=5$ severity levels.
-The `gaussian noise' corruption is excluded from our evaluations for fairness.
+The `gaussian noise' corruption is excluded from our metric evaluations for fairness.

-\textbf{Computing infrastructure.} All experiments were performed using 2 Volta V100 GPUs and 4 CPU cores.
-Methods were all implemented using the PyTorch deep learning framework.